 "The Costs of Cooperation" (draft): Cooperation in the workplace is a good thing, right?
 Corporate America’s push for workplace cooperation is taken to yield important benefits.
 Insights from social philosophy and action theory, however, reveal the hidden costs of workplace cooperation, including alienation and breakdowns of shared reasoning.

-“Against Epistemic Nihilism” (draft available upon request): Are norms of inquiry genuinely epistemic?
+“Against Epistemic Nihilism” (draft available): Are norms of inquiry genuinely epistemic?
 Nihilists say no: there are no epistemic norms of inquiry, thus no need for revolution to the canons of epistemic normativity.
 However, discussion has concerned only norms for individual inquirers.
 When we turn to norms for group inquiry, we can see how nihilists are mistaken.

 “Scaling Up Shared Inquiry” (in preparation): Develops and defends a reductive and parsimonious account of massive and diffuse shared inquiry, by appeal to the attitudes in agents’ heads.